MiguelMarcelino/SureThing_Core_Data/README.md

-# SureThing Core Data
+# SureThing Implementation

-This repository contains the central datatypes defined for the SureThing framework.
+This repository contains the implementation Group 39.
+We used **protobuf** (Protocol Buffers) to transmit data between the entities in our system.

-The underlying representation format is **protobuf** (Protocol Buffers).
+## Requirements
+We used Maven version 3.8.4 with Java 17 to compile and run our project.
+We ran VirtualBox version 6.1 and our VMs ran Ubuntu 20.04.

+## Folder Structure

 - `data-types/` - contains the protobuf definitions
+- `prover-witness/` - contains the application for the Prover and the Witness
+- `verifier/` - contains the application for the Prover and the Witness
-- `java-marshaller/` - contains Java classes that can represent the types
+- `db/` - contains the files for the setup of the verifier's database
-- `python-marshaller/` - contains Python code to represent the types
+- `vm_settings/` - contains the setup settings for the VM machines

-## Entities
+## Message Types

-We present an overview of the main message types defined in `data-types/`.
+The entities can be found in the `data-types/` folder.
+These have been adapted for our project.

 ### Location Claim